 Also, many people don’t take into consideration the time it really takes to deal with paperwork.
 You need to block the time in your diary on a weekly basis to file your papers, pay your bills, reconcile your accounts, RSVP to invitations, etc. You also need to block time once per year to purge your files because paper accumulates very quickly.
 The beginning of a new year or the tax return filing period are good times to do a good purge.

 #4 Establish a robust filing system

 Best to start from scratch than try to tweak your existing system.
 Start with the most recent papers.
 Name your files based on the words that would first come to your mind when you would want to retrieve the file.

 Create a master index of all your files.
 Indicate the category they belong to, how long you need to keep them and their location (paper, electronic, or safety box).
 Print the index and keep it with your files.
 Not only it’ll save you time to file or retrieve a document but it’ll also prevent you from creating duplicate files.

 Check this post for more details on how to refresh your home filing system.

-Of course I’m here to help if you need some guidance or support.
-Typically in 3 hours I can help you set up an efficient workspace and establish key processes and systems.
-You can choose to take over from there or have me helping you further if you need to.
+Of course, I’m here to help if you need some guidance or support.
+Typically in 3 hours, I can help you set up an efficient workspace and establish key processes and systems.
+You can choose to take over from there or have me help you further if you need to.